Oat-standing Poha

 - Add the turmeric powder, salt, and roasted peanuts.
 Mix well to ensure the spices coat the vegetables evenly.

 - Add the prepared oats to the pan.
-Gently toss everything together on low heat for 2–3 minutes until the oats are heated through and have absorbed the flavours.
+Toss everything gently together on low heat until the oats are heated through and have absorbed the flavours.

 - Turn off the heat.
 Squeeze fresh lime juice over the dish and garnish with a generous handful of coriander.